 For further information contact Naomi at [email protected]

 Creating Sacred Space in our lives encourages us to be more fully present (Hineni) in a meaningful and peaceful way.
-What better time to engage in this creative, contemplative practice than on a Shabbat morning?
+What better time to engage in this creative and contemplative practice than on a Shabbat morning?
 This monthly meditation is open to all, regardless of experience.
-Try it out and let yourself enjoy the peacefulness of Shabbat in this alternative manner.
-This service is designed to enable you to join the main service at or before the beginning of the Torah service.
+Come and let yourself enjoy the peacefulness of Shabbat in this alternative manner.
+This meditation is designed to enable you to join the main service at or before the beginning of the Torah service.

 Shabbat D’var Torah